Impaired driving in Canada: Drug evaluations

-If a police officer has reasonable grounds that a person has committed an offence under § 253 within the past three hours due to drugs or a combination of drugs and alcohol, they can demand that the person submit to an evaluation by an evaluating officer to determine if the person is impaired by drugs or a combination of drugs and alcohol.
+If a police officer has reasonable grounds that a person has committed an offence under section 253 within the past three hours due to drugs or a combination of drugs and alcohol, they can demand that the person submit to an evaluation by an evaluating officer to determine if the person is impaired by drugs or a combination of drugs and alcohol.
 If the evaluating officer has reasonable grounds that the person is impaired by alcohol, they can make an approved instrument demand.
 If the evaluating officer has reasonable grounds that the person is impaired by drugs or a combination of drugs and alcohol, they can make a demand for blood or urine samples.
 Fatigue toxins and effects due to illness have been held to be drugs for the purposes of the statute.

 Refusing to comply

 If any of the above demands are lawfully made, it is a criminal offence to fail or refuse to comply with them, unless the person can show they had a reasonable excuse.
 The penalties are identical to the penalties for other drinking and driving offences.